Greg Mauldin

-Gregory M. Mauldin (born June 10, 1982) is an American professional ice hockey forward for Stavanger Oilers of the Norwegian Eliteserien.
+Gregory M. Mauldin (born June 10, 1982) is an American professional ice hockey forward who is currently an unrestricted free agent.
+He most recently played for the Stavanger Oilers of the Norwegian Eliteserien.
 He was briefly retired for the 2020–21 season and served as coach for the USA Hockey National Team Development Program.

 Playing career

 Mauldin played with the Boston Junior Bruins of the Eastern Junior Hockey League in 1999 where he showed his talent and explosiveness on the ice while earning consecutive First All-Star Team selections and the Eastern Junior Hockey League MVP Award in 2000.
 In 2001, he moved on to UMass Amherst where he accumulated 94 points in 98 games and led the Minutemen to the 2003 Hockey East Championship game.
 After three successful seasons with UMass he joined the Columbus Blue Jackets who had selected him with the 199th overall pick in the 2002 NHL Entry Draft.

 Mauldin made his NHL debut not long after the Ice Hockey East Championship and appeared in six games for the Blue Jackets.
 He played the 2004–05 season for the Syracuse Crunch, the Blue Jackets AHL affiliate, and finished 7th on the team in scoring with 27 points.
 During the 2005–06 season he was traded to the Minnesota Wild for defenceman Dustin Wood.
 He was then assigned to the Houston Aeros, the Wild's AHL affiliate.

 In the 2006–07 season, Mauldin initially played with Bloomington Prairie Thunder of the UHL, before leaving to play in Sweden.
 Prior to the 2007–08 season, Mauldin attended the St. Louis Blues prospect development Camp.
 He was then signed to a free agent contract by the Binghamton Senators of the AHL.
 Mauldin was then signed by parent club, the Ottawa Senators to a one-year contract for the 2008–09 season but was reassigned to Binghamton for the year.